Build Utility Storage Shelves

 Step 5.
 Finishing Touches

-For a more finished look, give your shelves a couple coats of True Value EasyCare® paint or Woodsman® stain.
+For a more finished look, give your shelves a couple coats of True Value EasyCare® Ultra Premium latex paint and primer in-one or Woodsman® stain.

 Congratulations!
 In just a couple of hours, you've created a customized shelving unit to organize your utility room.
 For all of your home projects, head to your local True Value hardware store for the products, tools and expert advice you need to start right.